 Back in Tucson the next item on the agenda was a trip to the Arizona DMV.
 An experience that strikes terror in the hearts of even the bravest souls.
 Nell, the Notary in Texas, just kept shaking her head at the paperwork and repeating, ” I never do this kind of stuff, Caroline is in charge of this stuff and she’s not in today, let’s see do you think we signed everything, I don’t know, what do you think La Verne?”
 As we left Nell said, “Well if it isn’t done right you can call me.”
 We weren’t sure how much help that would be while standing in the DMV in Tucson, but OK.
 As it turned out, Nell came through with flying colors and Betty, our new best friend at the Arizona DMV, had us out the door with new plates, title, and registration in record time with no hassles.
 Whew!

 Thinking back, one day was inadequate to learn all we wanted to know about this motorhome before we drove off in it.
 We just adjusted the seat and the mirrors and headed down the road.
+Monty turned the driving over to me somewhere in the middle of Texas.
+I couldn’t understand why it was so noisy with me driving until I realized I was hugging the rumble strip on the right.
+Bump, bump, bump.
+I was more than willing to stop at the first rest stop and take over the co-pilot seat again.
 Now we are busy getting more familiar with the rig; our new check list is in a plastic cover sitting on the driver’s seat, and we’re determined to learn what all these switches are for.
 Then we will hit the road.

 So when you are traveling, if you happen to see a little gray-haired couple driving an RV the size of a Pepsi truck, with a large white poodle sharing the passenger seat, be sure and give us a wave.